AndreyAkinshin/aakinshin.net/content/en/posts/2021/10/thdqe-hdi/index.md

 #### Conclusion

-There is no a perfect quantile estimator that fits all kind of problems.
+There is no perfect quantile estimator that fits all kinds of problems.
-The choice of a specific estimator has to be made based on knowledge about the domain area and the properties of the target distributions.
+The choice of a specific estimator has to be made based on the knowledge of the domain area and the properties of the target distributions.
 $Q_{\operatorname{HD}}$ is a good alternative to $Q_{\operatorname{HF7}}$ in the light-tailed distributions because it has higher statistical efficiency.
 However, if extreme outliers may appear, estimations of $Q_{\operatorname{HD}}$ could be heavily corrupted.